 - The Queen had an interest in mimicry and was popular for her sense of humour.
 Talking about her mimicry, the Queen’s chaplain Bishop Michael Mann once praised her and said,

-- According to the Queen’s former security guard, she was once disguised as a local person in public and a group of tourists, who were visiting the Balmoral Estate, did not recognise her and asked her whether she had met the Queen, to which, while pointing to a policeman standing nearby, she replied,
+- According to the Queen’s former security guard, she was once disguised as a local person in public, and a group of tourists, that was visiting the Balmoral Estate, did not recognise her and asked her whether she had met the Queen to which while pointing to a policeman standing nearby, she replied

 - The Queen could never be sued or compelled to provide evidence to the court.
-There is a statement on the official website of the royal family that reads,
+There is a statement on the official website of the royal family that read,

 - In 2022, Mattel, an American toy manufacturing and entertainment company, created a royal doll with Elizabeth’s image to celebrate her birthday and her accession of 70 years on the throne.

 - A poet laureate appointed by the Queen, who is officially paid £5,750 (about $7,000) and also, a barrel of sherry.
 Insider

 - According to sources, the Queen did not like the words ‘pregnancy.’
 She wanted people to use ‘in the family way,’ which is an old-fashioned phrase.
 She never talked about her pregnancies publicly and kept herself concealed under loose-fitting blouses and boxy coats.
 In 1948, when King Charles was about to be born, Buckingham Palace made an announcement, a few months before his birth, that read,